kpmeen/clammyscan/README.md

 ## Available BodyParsers

+### scan

-* `scan` takes two arguments.
+Takes two arguments.
 A function for saving the file content in parallel with the AV scan.
 And a function for handling removal of the file in case it is infected.
-This is the most powerful of the available `BodyParser`s.
+This is the most powerful of the available parsers.

+This is also the parser to use if you need to provide custom handling for saving the file.

+### scanOnly
-* `scanOnly` is a convenience that just scans your input stream and returns a result without persisting the file in any way.
+Is a convenience that just scans your input stream and returns a result without persisting the file in any way.

 ```scala
   def scanFile = Action(clammyScan.scanOnly) { request =>